nezutero/animun/README.md

 		log.Panic(err)
 	}
 ```

-### you can also run it using docker ->
+#### you can also run it using docker:

-- you need to paste your api key in dockerfile ->
+- you need to paste your api key in dockerfile:

 ```
 ENV TELEGRAM_API_TOKEN=YOUR_API_TOKEN
 ```

-- then run it ->
+- run it:

 ```
 docker build -t your_image_name .
 docker run -d -p 8080:80 your_image_name
 ```

 ## contributing

-- Pull requests are welcome.
-For major changes, please open an issue first
+- pull requests are welcome, for major changes, please open an issue first
-to discuss what you would like to change.
+to discuss what you would like to change

-- Please make sure to update tests as appropriate.

 ## license